 Summary

-Watch this quick video describing the differences between Packages vs Accessories
+Watch this quick video describing describing the difference:

 Use Packages for items that need other items to assemble or build in order to be complete.